“Wait, is butter a carb?” – Regina George

 - Incorporate nuts and seeds into your meals & snacks.

 - Add MCT oil to your coffee.

 - Rethink your salad dressings.
-Avoid low-fat dressings and aim for oil based dressings or higher fat versions like our own delicious ranch dressing recipe.
+Avoid low-fat dressings or higher fat versions like our own delicious ranch dressing recipe.

 Not eating enough fiber

 Many carbohydrate foods, like whole grain bread, brown rice, and green peas are good sources of fiber.
 A common mistake is eliminating these foods without replacing with other high fiber, low carbohydrate foods.
 Although fiber is technically a complex carbohydrate, it’s considered a non-digestible carbohydrate.
 This means that fiber is not digested or absorbed, so it does not raise our blood sugar like other carbohydrates (7).
 For this reason, many low carb diets do not “count” fiber in the total carbohydrate number.
 Women need at least 25 grams of fiber per day, while men need at least 38 grams per day.
 It’s possible to follow a high fiber, low carbohydrate diet!
 The best way to meet your fiber requirements on a low carbohydrate diet is to aim for at least 2 cups of non-starchy vegetables per day.